 My research starts from this observation and assigns a more central role to fiscal policy, taking it as a starting point instead of relegating it to a background condition.
 It is motivated by the fact that fiscal policy is not a specific policy area like health policy or defense policy, but a cross-cutting issue that affects all policy fields.
 Therefore, my research analyzes how fiscal considerations can affect both the politics and the policies of other policy areas.
 In this, it treats the public finances not just as a constraint on political decision-making or the result of the interplay of institutions and politics but rather as an independent causal factor in shaping them and as a driver of political change.

-Between Distribution and Allocation: The Politics of Taxation Revisited (with Daniel Mertens)
+Between Distribution and Allocation: Growth Models, Sectoral Coalitions and the Politics of Taxation Revisited (with Daniel Mertens)

 The comparative political economy of taxation is predominantly analyzed as a matter of distribution.
 This focus has generated many valuable insights but has also come with a lack of attention towards allocational matters.
 This paper develops an allocational approach towards tax policy choices: As taxes channel resources into some economic activities and restrain others, they become subject to the allocational concerns of consumers and producers, i.e. of different sectors of the economy.
 We argue that sectoral coalitions straddling the class divide have a substantial influence on the development of tax systems.
 Since differences in tax systems are closely linked to differences in growth regimes, how producer groups shape the allocational politics of taxation is pivotal to our understanding of capitalist diversity.
 Two case studies of tax politics and reform in the United States and Germany illustrate our theory.
 We show how a cross-class coalition centered on the domestic sector dominated political struggles about the Value Added Tax, whereas the export sector prevailed in the corresponding debates in Germany.
 This example thus underlines the need to incorporate public finance in theorizing the political underpinnings of contemporary capitalism.